pathwaycom/llm-app/templates/question_answering_rag/README.md

 Where HOST is the `host` variable you specify in your app configuration.
 PORT is the `port` number you are running your app on, and ENDPOINT is the specific extension for endpoints.
 They are specified in the application code, and they are listed with the versioning as `/v1/...`.

-Note that, if you are using the Pathway hosted version, you should send requests to `https://...` rather than `http://...` and emit the `:{PORT}` part of the URL.
+Note that, if you are using the Pathway Live Data Framework hosted version, you should send requests to `https://...` rather than `http://...` and emit the `:{PORT}` part of the URL.

 You need to add two headers, `-H 'accept: */*'   -H 'Content-Type: application/json'`.